-Once you have seen the water from the Grand Harbour you should get out on it.
+Even if you only have one day in Malta, you should try to take a boat tour of the Grand Harbour.
 On a calm day, you can take a tour of the harbour in a traditional Dgħajsa.
 These boats used to ferry sailors to their ships when they were made from wood.
 In days gone by the harbour would be awash with these little boats.
 Now, only a handful survive and are sailed using a motor rather than an oar.
 You can take in the delights of the harbour riding these little, piloted boats.

 Tours can be booked via A&S Water Taxis or if you feel like being spontaneous you can pick one up at the Three Cities Ferry stop at Vittoriosa Waterfront (Birgu) or Custom’s House next to the Valletta Waterfront.
 The thirty-minute tour normally takes up to six passengers at a time. it is a great way to experience the harbour.

 A local’s tips for Valletta